BEdazheng/19_projects/lemin/README.md

 -A cell can only contain up to one ant (except the start and end cells).
 -Use the paths that take the fewest turn for the ants to go to the end room.

-I used suurballe's algorithm's to find the K(2 or more) node-disjoint paths And for the path finding I used dijkstra and BFS
+I used suurballe's algorithm's to find the K(2 or more) node-disjoint paths.
+And for the path finding I used dijkstra and BFS.

-Here is a visualisation (not done yet)
+Here is a visualisation (not done yet).

 # How to use it:

-clone the repo
+clone the repo.
-go inside the repo
+go inside the repo.
-(the program is already executed but you can make re if you want) cat text_file &#124; ./lem-in
+(the program is already executed but you can make re if you want). cat text_file &#124; ./lem-in.

-To see the visualisation you have to put the output in a file called 'solution' like: cat text_file &#124; ./lem-in > solution and then run srcs/visu/visu.py in a python env
+To see the visualisation you have to put the output in a file called 'solution' like: cat text_file &#124; ./lem-in > solution. and then run srcs/visu/visu.py in a python env.

 ![](lemin.gif)